Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/Understanding-GPT_Transformers.md

 ---
 Category: Machine Learning
 Title: Understanding GPT - Transformers
 Layout: post
 Name: Understanding GPT - Transformers
 date: 2023-07-07
 banner: "Transformers_banner_1689490231707_0.png"
 cover:
   image: "Transformers_banner_1689490231707_0.png"
-tags: [ML, machine-learning, AI, Transformers,]
+tags: [ML, machine-learning, AI, Transformers]
-keywords: [ML, machine-learning, AI, Transformers,]
+keywords: [ML, machine-learning, AI, Transformers]
 ---

 # Introduction

-The goal of this series of posts, is to form *foundational knowledge* that helps us understanding modern state-of-the-art LLM models, and gain a comprehensive understanding of GPT via reading the seminal papers themselves.
+The goal of this series of posts, is to form _foundational knowledge_ that helps us understanding modern state-of-the-art LLM models, and gain a comprehensive understanding of GPT via reading the seminal papers themselves.

 In my previous [post](https://kshitij-banerjee.github.io/2023/06/18/understanding-gpt-a-journey-from-rnns-to-transformers/), I covered some of the seminal papers that formulated sequence based models from RNNs to the Attention mechanism in encoder-decoder architectures.
 If you don't know about them, or would like a quick refresher - I recommend reading through the [previous post](https://kshitij-banerjee.github.io/2023/06/18/understanding-gpt-a-journey-from-rnns-to-transformers/) before continuing here.